Endorphins: Synthesis

 Endorphin precursors are primarily produced in the pituitary gland.
 All three types of endorphins are fragments of the precursor protein proopiomelanocortin (POMC).
 At the trans-Golgi network, POMC binds to a membrane-bound protein, carboxypeptidase E (CPE).
 CPE facilitates POMC transport into immature budding vesicles.
-In mammals, pro-peptide convertase 1 (PC1) cleaves POMC into adrenocorticotropin (ACTH) and beta-lipotropin (β-LPH). β-LPH, a pituitary hormone with little opiate activity, is then continually fragmented into different peptides, including α-endorphin, β-endorphin, and γ-endorphin.
-Peptide convertase 2 (PC2) is responsible for cleaving β-LPH into β-endorphin and γ-lipotropin.
+In mammals, proprotein convertase 1 (PC1) cleaves POMC into adrenocorticotropin (ACTH) and beta-lipotropin (β-LPH). β-LPH, a pituitary hormone with little opioid activity, is then continually fragmented into different peptides, including α-endorphin, β-endorphin, and γ-endorphin.
+Proprotein convertase 2 (PC2) is responsible for cleaving β-LPH into β-endorphin and γ-lipotropin.
 Formation of α-endorphin and γ-endorphin results from proteolytic cleavage of β-endorphin.

 Regulation

-Noradrenaline has been shown to increase endorphins production within inflammatory tissues, resulting in an analgesic effect; the stimulation of sympathetic nerves by electro-acupuncture is believed to be the cause of its analgesic effects.
+Noradrenaline has been shown to increase endorphin production within inflamed tissues, resulting in an analgesic effect; the stimulation of sympathetic nerves by electro-acupuncture is believed to be the cause of its analgesic effects.